OfficeDev/VBA-content/Access-VBA/articles/eb7a82b0-1ecb-cbfe-94b0-e2d6742de8b4.md

 # DoCmd.SearchForRecord Method (Access)

+ **Last modified:** July 28, 2015

 You can use the  **SearchForRecord** method to search for a specific record in a table, query, form, or report.

 ## Syntax